Spice of life: a closer look at the benefits of all-powerful turmeric

 What is turmeric?

-Also known as Curcuma longa, turmeric is part of the ginger family.
-It is related to other spices such as cardamom and galangal.
-The aboveground part of the turmeric plant consists of tall, narrow stems, each topped by a distinctive white or pink flower.
-But if you’re curious about turmeric as a health supplement, you’re probably more interested in its root.
+The above ground part of the turmeric plant consists of tall, narrow stems, each topped by a distinctive white or pink flower.
+But if you’re fascinated by turmeric as a health nut, not a herbologist, you’re probably more interested in its root.

 A staple of ancient medicine gains popularity in the West